britnijgrimm/group2-project/readme1.md

 <br>Uploaded the data to Amazon servers using S3
 Data Header	Data Meaning				Type
-PatientId	Identification of a patient		general AppointmentID	Identification of each appointment	general Gender		Male or Female				general
+PatientId	Identification of a patient		number AppointmentID	Identification of each appointment	general Gender		Male or Female				general
 AppointmentDay	Day of actual appointment		general ScheduledDay	The day appointment made		general
-Age		Age of the patient			general
+Age		Age of the patient			number
 Neighbourhood	Where the appointment takes place	general Scholarship	If patient is in welfare program	general Hipertension	 If the patient has Hipertension	general